ianchak/stati/.changeset/happy-hawk-sings-mip01ls5.md

 add utilities for bundle matching per page

-- Introduced `matchBundlesForPage` to determine which bundles to
+- Introduced `matchBundlesForPage` to determine which bundles to include for each page during the build process.